 With intentional self-harm representing the greatest cause of death in 15-24 year olds in NSW, the Northern Sydney PHN is committed to improving primary mental healthcare services in the region.

-In the lead up to World Suicide Prevention Day on 10 September, the Sydney North Primary Health Network (SNPHN) recently issued grants to local health services to help support this need.
+In the lead up to World Suicide Prevention Day on 10 September, the Sydney North Health Network (SNHN) recently issued grants to local health services to help support this need.
 These grants will allow additional psychological services to be targeted to vulnerable groups in the community.

 “We have identified suicide and self-harm as a major mental health issue in the Northern Sydney region, particularly among young people aged 15-19.”